MultiRadiance My Pet Laser 2.0®: A Comprehensive Overview

 Support and Guidance

 - Clinical Support: While the device is well-supported by clinical research, it does not offer a connected app for tracking treatments or communicating with your vet.
-If something seems off during treatments, such as an unexpected response from your pet or unusual device behavior, you’ll need to consult your clinic separately.
+The device can also be used alongside chiropractic care for a holistic approach to managing your pet’s musculoskeletal health.

 Technical Support